-One of the best investment options for salaried individuals are mutual funds.
-A mutual fund is an investment vehicle which collects money from various investors and invests the collected corpus in equity, debt and money market instruments.
-It is managed by a professional fund manager along with a team of experts which helps investors to benefit from the professional management of funds.
-It also allows an investor access a diversified portfolio of stocks and/or bonds for an amount as low as Rs.
+Mutual Funds are managed by a professional fund managers along with a team of experts which help investors to benefit from the professional management of funds.
+It also allows an investor access to a diversified portfolio of stocks and/or bonds for an amount as low as Rs.
 500.